vaibhavnayel/diacritical/README.md

 3. Click "Add Diacritics" to translate the text
 4. Use the "Manage Mappings" page to add, edit, or delete mappings
 5. Upload custom mapping files to update or overwrite the database
+6. Download all mappings as a text file for backup or sharing

 ## Technical Details